xToken/CompMod/webpages/alien_overview.md

 	- Passive healing % decreased from 6 to 4
 	- Minimum passive healing decreased from 10 to 8
 	- Maximum passive healing decreased from 60 to 30
+	- When flourishing, healing effect will be increased by 2x (similar to old heal wave)
-	- Heal Wave is now 2x the healing (increased from 1.3)
+	- Heal Wave is disabled
-	- Heal Wave duration lowered from 8 to 6
-	- Heal Wave cost lowered from 3 to 2
+	- Costs 2 supply
-	- Heal Wave requires the Crag to be flourishing

 ### Shift:
 	- Increased move speed from 1.5 to 3